thatbeautifuldream/java-dsa-bootcamp/CONTRIBUTING.md

 2. Video

 - Animations, screen-recordings, presentations and regular explanatory films are all possibilties
-- Video length should not exceed more than 25 min
 - Presentable and Clear
 - Accepted via YouTube